Skip to Main Content

 Undergraduates - Junior

-Several Undergraduate Paid Internships are available through an ongoing collaboration between UMaine's Sea Grant Program and NOAA's Northeast Fisheries Science Center.
-These competitive positions will be 20-40 hours per week, based at one of several mentor locations in Maine including UMaine Orono and Maine Department of Marine Resources offices in Augusta, Bangor, and Jonesboro.
-Several opportunities are being offered as virtual and will not require in-person contact.
-Students will have an opportunity to be a part of the National Sea Grant Community Engaged Internship Program which is designed for undergraduate students from all backgrounds, including underrepresented and indigenous communities.
-Start dates vary according to position, ranging from April to June and will last for up to 13 weeks.
+Several undergraduate paid internships are available through an ongoing collaboration between UMaine’s Sea Grant Program and NOAA’s Northeast Fisheries Science Center.
+These competitive positions will be 40 hours per week, based at one of several mentor locations in Maine including UMaine Orono and Maine Department of Marine Resources offices in Augusta and Jonesboro.
+Applications will be accepted on a rolling basis until positions are filled.
+Anticipated start date is early May, 2026 with the positions running 12 weeks.

 Aquatic & Fisheries Sciences